tfehlmann/fumi-tools/README.md

 # fumi-tools

-This tool is intended to deduplicate UMIs from single-end sequencing data.
+This tool is intended to deduplicate UMIs from single-end and paired-end sequencing data.
 Reads are considered identical when their UMIs have the same sequence, they have the same length and map at the same position.

 ## Installation